wdefender/calc/README.md

 # Calc
-Simple calculator windows application that demonstrate how to use MVVM with .Net Core & Prism with WPF.
+Simple calculator windows application (WPF) that demonstrates how to use MVVM with .Net Core & Prism.

 ## Topics: